 Hardwood Floor Installation Winnetka IL

-Before beginning to refinish hardwood flooring in your house, first make sure that it is the right course of action.
-This is a great way to increase the worth of your home, but isn't always necessary.
-For example, if your floor has only light scratches or perhaps a lackluster surface, it may simply need a top coat of finish to get it looking new again.
-Another possibility is that your floor may be in its final stages for even hardwood floor refinishing to be enough.
-In these cases whole planks inside your floor may need replacing.
-In the event the boards seem soft, spongy, sags or are warped, then consider simply getting them replaced.
+Before starting to refinish hardwood flooring in your house, first make sure that it is the right course of action.
+It's a great way to increase the value of your home, but isn't always necessary.
+For example, if the floor has only light scratches or even a lackluster surface, it might simply need a top coat of finish to get it looking new again.
+Another possibility is your floor may be in its final stages for even hardwood floor refinishing to be enough.
+In these cases whole planks in your floor may need replacing.
+When the boards seem soft, spongy, sags or are warped, then consider simply getting them replaced.

-If the main problem with your floor is scratches and dings, then hardwood floor refinishing is probably a suitable treatment.
-However, keep in mind that a floor may only be refinished a couple of times as it takes a fair quantity of sanding, each time taking off a large amount of wood.
-In order to get a good idea of how much wood remains inside your flooring, check around the sides.
-Also keep in mind that maple floors are particularly hard to deal with, so consider getting a professional in this case.
+If the main problem with your floor is scratches and dings, then hardwood floor refinishing might be a suitable treatment.
+However, keep in mind that a floor may only be refinished a few times as it takes a fair quantity of sanding, each time taking off quite a bit of wood.
+In order to get a good idea of how much wood remains within your flooring, check around the edges.
+Also keep in mind that maple floors are particularly difficult to deal with, so consider hiring a professional in this case.

-One of the primary steps to refinish hardwood flooring is sanding, but before you commence it is a good idea to first complete the gaps.
-These will be easier to spot in the wintertime than in summer, however when they are visible in summer you realize they should definitely be filled.
-When you are ready to begin sanding, you will need the following tools: drum sander, floor edger, buffer, palm sander, along with a shop vacuum.
-It is a noisy job, so make sure you are wearing ear protection.
-Finally, make sure not let the sander sit in one spot as it only needs a second to cause damage.
+One of the primary steps to refinish wood flooring is sanding, but before you commence it is a good idea to first fill in the gaps.
+These will probably be easier to spot in the winter months than in summer, however, if they are visible in summer you know they should definitely be filled.
+When you are ready to begin sanding, you will require the following tools: drum sander, floor edger, buffer, palm sander, and a shop vacuum.
+This can be a noisy job, so make sure you are wearing ear protection.
+Finally, be careful to not let the sander sit in one spot as it only needs a second to cause damage.

-Following the sanding is finished it is time to apply your stain.
-If you are unsure about what type or shade of stain to make use of, you should consider asking the professional who installed your floors.
-When applying, assist the grain in five foot wide sections along the entire width of the room.
+After the sanding is finished it is time to apply your stain.
+In case you are unsure about what type or shade of stain to make use of, you should consider asking the professional who installed your floors.
+When applying, work with the grain in five foot wide sections on the entire width of the room.
 Once applied it will take roughly 24 hours to be able to dry.
-It's not always a simple job, but you will realize that hardwood floor refinishing could be a very rewarding job and definately will save you some money as well.
+It's not always a simple job, but you will find that hardwood floor refinishing may be an extremely rewarding job and can save you some money as well.